polyverse/EnVisen/docs/entropy-index.md

     (In the future, we will apply a deeper scale that measures the quality of offsets themselves.
 Out of scope for a moment.)

-  * Uniformity of gadgets spread across offsets.
+  * Uniformity metric of gadgets spread across offsets.
 If there were 100 offsets, and 90% gadgets fell into only one offset, then detecting the offset of that gadget determines the offset of 90% of the others.

-    For this we simply use standard deviation scaled between [0, 1] by dividing it with the highest count at an offset, but since we want more uniformity, we'll subtract the standard deviation from it.
+    For this we simply use standard deviation scaled between [0, 1] by dividing it with the highest count at an offset, but since we want uniformity, we'll subtract the standard deviation from it.

   * The movement quality is therefore measured as:
   ```
-    MQ  = (numberOfOffsets / numberOfMovedGadgets) * 100 * (1 - standardDeviation(offsets));
+    MQ  = (numberOfOffsets / numberOfMovedGadgets) * 100 * (1 - (standardDeviation(offsets)/highest_offset_count));
   ```